Jack1177889/jack1177889.github.io/index.md

+# This Week I learrned Git 10/05/18

+---

+This week I learned how to code on Visual Studio Code.
+Visual Studio Code is a free Microsoft application that we are using in class as our way to create a website.
+Visual Studio Code also works like a google doc in that a team of individuals can ban togeither and write a program.
+The issue with this is that when seperate developers merge a project the projects wil normally not sit well togeither and will require assistanct to fix the issue.
+If working individually a programmer needs to first press ctr+s, commit, set a message, and then press sync.
+Unlike google drive were changes  are uploaded aoutomaticly, Visual Studio Code requires the programmer to press Sync for it to update to the network

+---

 # This week I learned ----9/7/2018: 6 sentences on what you learned

 Tuesday: Sold state drives use energy as information if this drive was to sit on a shelf for two-three years the information will lose energy and will become unusable.